 - Successful completion of MS Algebra I Honors earns students 1.0 credits of high school Algebra I Honors credit, which counts toward graduation requirements. - A student enrolled in MS Algebra I Honors who has not earned a 70 or above in the first semester will be unenrolled from the course prior to the last day of the first semester, and credit will not be awarded for the first semester of the course.
-The student will re-take the course in high school. - For students whose fall semester performance in this course suggests they may be unlikely to be successful in the spring semester of the course, the teacher, parents, and counselor will meet prior to the end of the fall semester to determine whether continued enrollment in the course is the most appropriate placement. - Students enrolled in MS Algebra I Honors are required to meet the passing standard on Algebra I EOC in order to graduate.

-HS math courses completed in MS for HS credit are NOT included in the high school GPA calculation.
-Students are expected to take four years of math while in high school beyond any high school math credits earned in middle school.
-(For example, students who earn MS Algebra I Honors and MS Geometry Honors credit while in middle school will take four additional math courses while in high school, such as Algebra II Honors, Precalculus Honors, AP Calculus, and AP Statistics.)
+The student will re-take the course in high school. - For students whose fall semester performance in this course suggests they may be unlikely to be successful in the spring semester of the course, the teacher, parents, and counselor will meet prior to the end of the fall semester to determine whether continued enrollment in the course is the most appropriate placement. - Students enrolled in MS Algebra I Honors are required to meet the passing standard on the Algebra I EOC exam in order to graduate. - HS courses completed in MS for HS credit are NOT included in the high school GPA calculation.
+Students are expected to take four years of mathematics while in high school beyond any high school mathematics credits earned in middle school.
+(For example, students who earn MS Algebra I Honors and MS Geometry Honors credit while in middle school will take four additional math courses while in high school, such as Algebra II Honors, Precalculus Honors, AP Calculus, and AP Statistics.) - Beginning in the 2024-2025 school year, as required by state law, students who perform in the top 40% on the STAAR Math 5 exam will automatically be enrolled in Math 6 Honors.
+Parents or guardians may elect to opt out a student from automatic enrollment.